GreenBlast/Linger/README.md

 It runs, where you run it, and waits for the given triggers to occur, when something like that happens, the trigger would call the actions associated with it.

 ## What do you use it for?
-Right now, to starts [ispy](https://www.ispyconnect.com) on a certain computer, and to start several applications on my Raspberry pi without getting out of my chair.
+Right now, I use it to start my Air conditioner few minutes before getting to home using [broadlink RMPro](http://www.ibroadlink.com/rmPro/), to starts [ispy](https://www.ispyconnect.com) on a certain computer, and to start several applications on my Raspberry pi without getting out of my chair.
+And I intend to use it for various home automation projects in the future (As it more versatile than out of the box solutions, if you know how to program)

 ## Who should use this?